adityaverma415/icris-automation/README.md

 ## Installation

 The package relies on the Python bindings of Selenium.
 [Here](https://selenium-python.readthedocs.io/installation.html) are the installation instructions.
-Currently, the project supports bindings for Firefox  and PhantomJS for visible and headless operation respectively (see the function `init_browser` in the `doc` module for more details.
+Currently, the project supports bindings for Firefox  and PhantomJS for visible and headless operation respectively (see the function `init_browser` in the `icris_automation.navigation` module for more details.

 The package itself can be installed by following the instructions defined [here](https://cets.seas.upenn.edu/answers/install-python-module.html).